MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 ## Certificate Requirements

-To enact credential encryption, a public key certificate is must be available on the _Target Node_ that is **trusted** by the computer being used to author the DSC configuration.
+To enact credential encryption, a public key certificate must be available on the _Target Node_ that is **trusted** by the computer being used to author the DSC configuration.
 This public key certificate has specific requirements for it to be used for DSC credential encryption:
  1. **Key Usage**:
    - Must contain: 'KeyEncipherment' and 'DataEncipherment'.